datanav/docs/task-execution.rst

 The task execution dataset
 ==========================

+.. contents:: Table of Contents
+   :depth: 2

-The task execution dataset is a log (dataset) wich contains entities with information about a particular task's execution history.
-The dataset ``id`` is computed from the task's ``_id`` property as "system:task_execution:<task_id>".
+The task execution dataset is a log which contains entities with information about a particular task's execution history.
+The dataset id is computed from the task's ``_id`` property as ``system:task_execution:<task_id>``.

 It will always contain at least two entities for each time the task runs.
-The first will have the ``_id`` "task-started" and the last either "task-ended" *or* "task-completed".
-In between these entities, there may be entities recording read- and/or write errors.
+The first will have the id "task-started" and the last either "task-ended" *or* "task-completed".
+In between these entities, there may be entities recording read errors and/or write errors.
 Depending on the task settings, the write errors can then be retried one or more times during the next runs.

 The task-started entity
 -----------------------